tzvi909/OralMucosa/README.md

 │   ├── runnf-corescrnaseq.slurm    # slurm shell script to run nf-core/scrnaseq (v.
 4.0.0) on raw FastQ data
-│   ├── main.R    # R pipeline wrapper script for all R parts of analysis │   ├── species_mixing.R    # loads in both human and mouse alignments and assigns species labels to cell barcodes │   ├── pre-process_seurat.R     # QC and filtering both fibroblasts and epithelial cells │   ├── DoubletFinder.R     # Pre-processing cont. and single sample analysis │   ├── pre-integration_seurat.R   # initial clustering and annotations for singlets for each sample │   ├── Integration_seurat.R    # Integration of preprocessed data from each species seperately, outputs umaps, pseudobulk volcanos and GSEAs and marker dotplots.
+│   ├── main.R    # R pipeline wrapper script for all R parts of analysis │   ├── species_mixing.R    # loads in both human and mouse alignments and assigns species labels to cell barcodes │   ├── pre-process_QC.R     # QC and filtering both fibroblasts and epithelial cells │   ├── DoubletFinder.R     # Pre-processing cont. and single sample analysis │   ├── pre-integration_seurat.R   # initial clustering and annotations for singlets for each sample │   ├── Integration_seurat.R    # Integration of preprocessed data from each species seperately, outputs umaps, pseudobulk volcanos and GSEAs and marker dotplots.